Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Rabbits do not cry when they die.

-They might make noises if they are in severe pain or distress, but not tears.
+They might make noises in severe pain or distress, but not tears.
 See this article: Do Rabbits Scream When They Die?

 What Sound Does a Rabbit Make In Words?

-Rabbits can make a range of noises including thumping, honking, purring, growling, hissing, and whimpering.
+Rabbits can make various noises, including thumping, honking, purring, growling, hissing, and whimpering.
 However, their primary form of communication is through body language.

 Why Is My Rabbit Whimpering?